Coder-RD/Java_Challenge/README.md

     number.isProbablePrime(1);

-This method checks whether the number is probably prime.
+This method checks whether the number is probably prime with the specified certainty.

 ### 🎯 Learning Outcome